-- Consist of the Past-President of WSSA as Chair (and Board Liaison) and the Past-Presidents from each member society (provided that the member society Past-President is also a member of WSSA, otherwise an alternative representative from that member society will be selected). - 2.
+- 1. Consist of the Past-President of WSSA as Chair (and Board Liaison) and the Past-Presidents from each member society (provided that the member society Past-President is also a member of WSSA, otherwise an alternative representative from that member society will be selected).
+Because member society annual conferences and officer elections occur at different times during the year, whomever is Past-President on June 1 during the year of the WSSA election will serve on the Nominating Committee. - 2.
 Follow procedures outlined in the WSSA Constitution Article VIII for nomination and election of officers and members of the Board of Directors. - 3.
-By mid-September forward to the Executive Secretary the names of two candidates, for each elected officer or other members on the Board of Directors to be filled.
+By mid-September, forward to the Executive Secretary the names of two candidates, for each elected officer or other members on the Board of Directors to be filled.
 The Executive Secretary will obtain biographical information from each candidate and prepare an informational brochure by October 1.
-The Executive Secretary will also prepare an online ballot and send an e-mail announcement to the membership stating that the annual election is now open with a link to for the online ballot.
-Printed ballots and a printed biographical brochure will be prepared by the Executive Secretary and mailed to the members without e-mail addresses, along with a special envelope for the ballot to be returned to the Immediate Past-President. - 4.
+The Executive Secretary will also prepare an online ballot and send an e-mail announcement to the membership stating that the annual election is now open with a link to the online ballot.
+The Executive Secretary will send out weekly reminders to the membership to vote until polling closes.
+Polling will commence no later than October 10 and conclude by November 15. - 4.
 At the conclusion of the voting period, the Executive Secretary will send an electronic report of the online voting results to the Immediate Past-President.
-The Past-President will incorporate votes received by mailed ballot to the online results and report the final results to the President by December 15th.
+The Past-President will report the final results to the President by November 20.
 At the same time Candidates shall be informed of the results of the election by the Immediate Past-President and the winning candidates invited to attend the board meetings prior to officially taking office.